How can you find self-appreciation in a world full of reflections that want you to believe you’re not good enough?

 It’s not an ego-driven, vociferous exhortation of all your best assets, followed up by proof in the form of photos, documents and extraordinary testimonials.

+Start by dropping comparisons.
 This is a biggie.
 It’s easy to appreciate yourself when you’re the only one around.
 It becomes more difficult when someone else enters the picture and suddenly one of you is ‘less than’ in your mind.
 This is not only when self-judgements kick in, but also judgements of others as a way to make yourself feel better (which doesn’t work).

 So, take it back to the initial idea: learn to appreciate yourself when you’re the only one around.
 Appreciate how you look, how you feel, the sound of your voice, the way you smell.
 Appreciate the amazing things you do in a day (even if they’re seemingly ‘small,’ like getting up, making a healthy breakfast and starting your work).